last edited/extended: 22 October 2024

 I remember sitting at my small writing desk, kind of peacefully, adding edits to the first draft of book 3, shaping.
 I wanted to take a new printout of the book to the hospital.
 Not just to read and edit it, but also as a kind of anchor.

-I have ignored my breasts for most of my life but I am glad that we parted as friends.
+I ignored my breasts for most of my life, but I am glad that we parted as friends.

 Me back in my room after the operation.